kuzzleio/kuzzle/doc/2/guides/develop-on-kuzzle/1-core-modules/index.md

 Kuzzle uses and exposes [Elasticsearch Javascript SDK](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/api-reference.html).

-It is possible to interact directly with Elasticsearch through clients exposed in the [Backend.storage](/core/2/some-link) property.
+It is possible to **interact directly with Elasticsearch** through clients exposed in the [Backend.storage](/core/2/some-link) property.

-This property offers the possibility to instantiate a new client or to use a pre-instantiated client.
+This property offers the possibility to **instantiate a new client** or to **use a lazy-instantiated client**.
 In both cases, the clients are configured to use the same Elasticsearch cluster as Kuzzle.

 ::: info
 It is possible to overload the configuration used by default by instantiating a new Ealsticsearch client with the constructor [Backend.storage.Client](/core/2/some-link).